-Eating disorders and their metabolic consequences, including obesity and associated comorbidities, are the epidemics of the 21st century.
-Our group works hard to prevent, diagnose, and treat associated disease states, to understand the mechanisms underlying these disorders, and to consequently develop rational novel diagnostic and therapeutic tools for these conditions.
-More specifically, our main focuses are:
+Metabolic diseases, including obesity, diabetes and associated comorbidities, including cardiovascular diseases, strokes and several malignancies are the epidemics of the 21st century.
+Our group works hard to understand the mechanisms underlying these disorders, to prevent, diagnose and treat these disease states by developing rational novel diagnostic and therapeutic tools for these conditions.

 Basic Research Studies